arielsalminen/detectMQ.js/README.md

-## Detect Media Query
-### Simple way to detect in JavaScript if a Media Query is being used or not
+# detectMQ.js, a JavaScript plugin to detect if a Media Query is currently being used

-There isn't a good way right now to detect in JavaScript which Media Query is being used currently without duplicating the breakpoints.
-This is a work-in-progress based on the post and the ideas on [Jeremy Keith's site](http://adactio.com/journal/5429/) to make the detection a bit easier and to make it also work when the browser window is resized.
+DetectMQ is a work-in-progress based on the post and the ideas on [Jeremy Keith's site](http://adactio.com/journal/5429/) to make the detection of currently used Media Query easier.

+### Why?
+It makes much more sense to keep the Media Queries in only one place and this way you are also able to match the breakpoints accurately in every browser.
+But there's also more to it than just that: Think of a responsive web application where you need to use different JavaScript when the layout changes.
+This'll make that much easier.

 ### Features
  * 245 bytes minified and gzipped